straysheep-dev/straysheep-dev.github.io/docs/blog/posts/resources.md

 	Other interesting features include:

 	- NotebookLM: Process text, PDFs, Google Docs, websites, and more into summaries that include a podcast-like audio conversation about the content
+	- [Sec-Gemini](https://security.googleblog.com/2025/04/google-launches-sec-gemini-v1-new.html) is built to augment SOC workflows with Mandiant and OSV data

 ??? example "OpenAI"